sebiskus/SnakeGBA/README.md

 ### TODO

 - Fix seed generation
-- Background is pink after the end of the game
+- (bug) Background is pink after the end of the game
 - Fix music loop

 **Note:** Source code comments are primarily in German.